jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 #### What was done

- * Scoping discussion on Slack (when should we contact the original editor?),
+ * Scoping discussion on Slack (when should we contact the original publisher?),
  * Side-by-side option table (_old_ vs _new_ options),
  * Practical testing of old examples from the book using the new syntax.

 #### Future work

  * Write down the updated examples as a [web page](https://github.com/jejust/blast_book_plus),
- * Contact the editor of the book and see if they are interested in a new edition.
+ * Contact O'Reilly, the publisher of the book, and see if they are interested in a new edition.
 In any case, the updated examples will be available to the community on a webpage.